psychicEgg/EDHM/Odyssey/3rdPartyMods/Thick-Orbit-Lines/Readme.md

-# Thick Orbit Lines Mod v1.17.0 for Odyssey FDev Update 17.00
+# Thick Orbit Lines Mod v1.17.1 for Odyssey FDev Update 17.01 (includes Fix for AMD Graphics Card by MrVaad)

 **:: Release Notes ::**
-- Fixed for FDev U17.00
+- Ready for FDev U17.01

+- Added a fix for orbit lines for Linux users with an AMD RX6000 series by MrVaad

 Ever wanted to make your orbit lines thicc?